 Any person receiving a copy of this prospectus may obtain, without charge, upon request, a copy of any of the documents incorporated by reference into this prospectus, except for the exhibits to documents incorporated by reference into this prospectus (other than exhibits expressly incorporated by reference into those documents).
-Requests for documents incorporated by reference into this prospectus should be directed to the Ambassador of the Republic of South Africa, Embassy of the Republic of South Africa, 3051 Massachusetts Avenue, N.W., Washington, D.C.
+Requests for documents incorporated by reference into this prospectus should be directed to Ambassador Welile Nhlapo, Embassy of the Republic of South Africa, 3051 Massachusetts Avenue, N.W., Washington, D.C.
 20008.